-As transitions between the two SBL regimes are a common feature of SBL dynamics around the globe (AM19b) a representation of the effect of these dynamics in weather and climate models is needed.
+As transitions between the two SBL regimes are a common feature of SBL dynamics around the globe (AM19b), a representation of the effect of these dynamics in weather and climate models is needed.
 The regime transitions, however, are associated with a range of different mechanisms.
-Over land, the wSBL to vSBL transition (which for simplicity we de-

-- 15 note the collapse of turbulence even though turbulence does not cease entirely) is normally caused by radiative cooling at the surface increasing the inversion strength and suppressing vertical turbulent fluxes of momentum and heat.
-This process is relatively well understood and has been examined using conceptual and idealised idealized single column models (van de Wiel et al., 2007, 2017; Holdsworth et al., 2016; Holdsworth and Monahan, 2019; Maroneze et al., 2019, accepted in Q. J. Royal (van de Wiel et al., 2007, 2017; Holdsworth et al., 2016; Holdsworth and Monahan, 2019; Maroneze et al., 2019), or direct nu- - 20 merical simulations of stratified channel flows (Donda et al., 2015; van Hooijdonk et al., 2017) and atmospheric boundary layers (e.g. Flores and Riley, 2011; Ansorge and Mellado, 2014).
+Over land, the wSBL to vSBL transition (which for simplicity we denote the collapse of turbulence even though turbulence does not cease entirely) is normally caused by radiative cooling at the surface increasing the inversion strength and suppressing vertical turbulent fluxes of momentum and heat.
+This process is relatively well understood and has been examined using conceptual and idealized single-column models (van de Wiel et al., 2007, 2017; Holdsworth et al., 2016; Holdsworth and Monahan, 2019; Maroneze et al., 2019) or direct numerical simulations of stratified channel flows (Donda et al., 2015; van Hooijdonk et al., 2017) and atmospheric boundary layers (e.g. Flores and Riley, 2011; Ansorge and Mellado, 2014).
 Radiative cooling leads to very shallow boundary layers which are typically not resolved well in large-scale circulation models.
-Another mechanism for the wSBL to vSBL transition of particular importance over water is the advection of warm air aloft (AM19c), producing vSBL conditions which are not as shallow as those driven by radiative fluxes. - The vSBL to wSBL transition (which we denote the recovery of turbulence) is less well-understood.
-Mechanisms by which turbulence recovers include the build-up of shear resulting in instabilities, or an increase in cloud cover weakening the stratification through increasing the downwelling longwave radiation (AM19b).
-Another potential class of processes initiating these transitions is associated with intermittent turbulent_turbulence events (e.g. Mahrt, 2014, and references within) which have been found to dominate the turbulent transport in vSBL conditions (Nappo, 1991; Coulter and Doran, 2002; Doran, 2004; Basu - 30 et al., 2006; Acevedo et al., 2006; Williams et al., 2013).
-Intermittent turbulence arises from a range of different phenomena such as breaking gravity waves or solitary waves (Mauritsen and Svensson, 2007; Sun et al., 2012), density currents (Sun et al., 2002), microfronts (Mahrt, 2010), Kelvin-Helmholtz instabilities interacting with the turbulent mixing (Blumen et al., 2001; Newsom and Banta, 2003; Sun et al., 2012), or shear instabilities induced from internal wave propagation (Sun et al., 2004; Zilitinkevich et al., 2008; Sun et al., 2015).
-It has also been suggested from direct numerical simulations that inter- - 35 mittency can arise as an intrinsic mode of the non-linear equations in the absence of external perturbations of the mean flow

-(Ansorge and Mellado, 2014).
-Regardless of which process causes the recovery of turbulence, all phenomena are subgrid-scale in state-of-the-art weather and climate models and are typically not included explicitly through process-based deterministic parameterizations.
+Another mechanism for the wSBL to vSBL transition of particular importance over water is the advection of warm air aloft (AM19c), producing vSBL conditions which are not as shallow as those driven by radiative fluxes.

+The vSBL to wSBL transition (which we denote the recovery of turbulence) is less well understood.
+Mechanisms by which turbulence recovers include the build-up of shear resulting in instabilities or an increase in cloud cover weakening the stratification by increasing the downwelling longwave radiation (AM19b).
+Another potential class of processes initiating these transitions is associated with intermittent turbulence events (e.g. Mahrt, 2014, and references within), which have been found to dominate the turbulent transport in vSBL conditions (Nappo, 1991; Coulter and Doran, 2002; Doran, 2004; Basu et al., 2006; Acevedo et al., 2006; Williams et al., 2013).
+Intermittent turbulence arises from a range of different phenomena, such as breaking gravity waves or solitary waves (Mauritsen and Svensson, 2007; Sun et al., 2012), density currents (Sun et al., 2002), microfronts (Mahrt, 2010), Kelvin-Helmholtz instabilities interacting with the turbulent mixing (Blumen et al., 2001; Newsom and Banta, 2003; Sun et al., 2012), or shear instabilities induced from internal wave propagation (Sun et al., 2004, 2015; Zilitinkevich et al., 2008).
+It has also been suggested from direct numerical simulations that intermittency can arise as an intrinsic mode of the non-linear equations in the absence of external perturbations of the mean flow (Ansorge and Mellado, 2014).
+Regardless of which process causes the recovery of turbulence, all phenomena are subgrid scale in state-of-the-art weather and climate models and are typically not included explicitly through process-based deterministic parameterizations.
-Although processes in the SBL have been extensively studied, substantial errors of SBL representation persist in weather and

-- 5 climate models (Dethloff et al., 2001; Gerbig et al., 2008; Bechtold et al., 2008; Medeiros et al., 2011; Kyselý and Plavcová, 2012; Tastula et al., 2012; Sterk et al., 2013; Bosveld et al., 2014; Sterk et al., 2015).
-Misrepresentation of the SBL includes unrealistic decoupling of the atmosphere from the surface (due to misrepresentations of TKE in the vSBL) resulting in runaway surface cooling (Mahrt, 1998b; Walsh et al., 2008), underestimation of the wind turning with height within the boundary layer (Svensson and Holtslag, 2009), overestimation of the boundary layer height (Bosveld et al., 2014), underestimated low level - 10 jet speed (Baas et al., 2009), and underestimation of near-surface wind speed and temperature gradients or their diurnal cycle (Edwards et al., 2011).
+Although processes in the SBL have been extensively studied, substantial errors of SBL representation persist in weather and climate models (Dethloff et al., 2001; Gerbig et al., 2008; Bechtold et al., 2008; Medeiros et al., 2011; Kyselý and Plavcová, 2012; Tastula et al., 2012; Bosveld et al., 2014; Sterk et al., 2013, 2015).
+Misrepresentation of the SBL includes unrealistic decoupling of the atmosphere from the surface (due to misrepresentations of TKE in the vSBL), resulting in runaway surface cooling (Mahrt, 1998b; Walsh et al., 2008), underestimation of the wind turning with height within the boundary layer (Svensson and Holtslag, 2009), overestimation of the boundary layer height (Bosveld et al., 2014), underestimated low-level jet speed (Baas et al., 2009), and underestimation of near-surface wind speed and temperature gradients or their diurnal cycle (Edwards et al., 2011).